Bayerische Motoren Werke Aktiengesellschaft (ETR:BMW) PT Set at €100.00 by Sanford C. Bernstein

-Bayerische Motoren Werke Aktiengesellschaft (ETR:BMW – Get Rating) has been assigned a €100.00 ($107.53) price target by Sanford C. Bernstein in a report issued on Monday, Borsen Zeitung reports.
-Sanford C. Bernstein’s target price points to a potential upside of 20.58% from the company’s current price.
+Bayerische Motoren Werke Aktiengesellschaft (ETR:BMW – Get Rating) has been assigned a €100.00 ($107.53) target price by Sanford C. Bernstein in a note issued to investors on Monday, Borsen Zeitung reports.
+Sanford C. Bernstein’s price target indicates a potential upside of 24.16% from the stock’s current price.

-Several other analysts have also weighed in on the company.
-Royal Bank of Canada set a €107.00 ($115.05) price objective on Bayerische Motoren Werke Aktiengesellschaft in a research note on Tuesday, May 10th.
-The Goldman Sachs Group set a €98.00 ($105.38) target price on shares of Bayerische Motoren Werke Aktiengesellschaft in a report on Thursday, May 5th.
-Bank of America set a €85.00 ($91.40) price target on shares of Bayerische Motoren Werke Aktiengesellschaft in a report on Tuesday, April 26th.
-Jefferies Financial Group set a €100.00 ($107.53) price objective on shares of Bayerische Motoren Werke Aktiengesellschaft in a research note on Monday, May 9th.
-Finally, Warburg Research set a €120.00 ($129.03) target price on shares of Bayerische Motoren Werke Aktiengesellschaft in a research report on Tuesday, March 22nd.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and one has issued a buy rating to the company’s stock.
-According to MarketBeat.com, Bayerische Motoren Werke Aktiengesellschaft currently has a consensus rating of “Hold” and an average price target of €103.13 ($110.89).
+Several other equities analysts have also recently weighed in on BMW.
+Barclays set a €100.00 ($107.53) price target on Bayerische Motoren Werke Aktiengesellschaft in a report on Monday, May 9th.
+Deutsche Bank Rese… set a €130.00 ($139.78) price target on Bayerische Motoren Werke Aktiengesellschaft in a report on Friday, May 6th.
+Kepler Capital Markets set a €87.00 ($93.55) price target on Bayerische Motoren Werke Aktiengesellschaft in a report on Friday, May 6th.
+UBS Group set a €93.00 ($100.00) price target on Bayerische Motoren Werke Aktiengesellschaft in a report on Thursday, May 26th.
+Finally, Credit Suisse Group set a €112.00 ($120.43) price target on Bayerische Motoren Werke Aktiengesellschaft in a report on Monday, May 9th.

 Bayerische Motoren Werke Aktiengesellschaft, together with its subsidiaries, develops, manufactures, and sells automobiles and motorcycles, and spare parts and accessories worldwide.
 It operates through Automotive, Motorcycles, and Financial Services segments.
 The Automotive segment is involved in the development, manufacture, assembling, and sale of automobiles, spare parts, accessories, and mobility services under the BMW, MINI, and Rolls-Royce brands.